-Linked to the mass measles vaccination campaign that was conducted in Somalia in 2018, the number of suspected cases of measles has reduced in 2019 when compared to previous years (fig-2).
-Since epidemiological week 1 of 2019, a total of 1,430 suspected cases of measles were reported in drought affected districts with Madina, Jowhar, Marka, Beletweyne and Baidoa being the most affected districts.
-As it is displayed in the chart below, since week 23, the weekly number of measles cases exceeded the numbers reported in 2017 and 2018 of the same, which signals that the situation could worse with the drought.
+Linked to the mass measles vaccination campaign that was conducted in Somalia in 2018, the number of suspected cases of measles has reduced in 2019 when compared to previous years (fig 2).
+Since epidemiological week 1 of 2019, a total of 1,467 suspected cases of measles were reported in drought affected districts with Madina, Jowhar, Marka, Beletweyne and Baidoa being the most affected districts.
 Please see table-1 and map.
+Since week 23, the number of suspected cases of measles have increased above the numbers reported during the same period of time in 2017 and 2018.
+This may be attributed to gradual reduction in the number of children vaccinated against measles and the presence of risk factors such as malnutrition in drought affected districts (fig-3).

-A total of 119,912 (82%) out of 146,426 under one year children targeted received Measles 1 Vaccine (MCV1) in drought affected districts from January to July 2019 (fig-3).
+A total of 119,912 (82%) out of 146,426 under one year children targeted received Measles 1 Vaccine (MCV1) in drought affected districts from January to July 2019 (fig 3).